Primary Election Results

 and

-There are two seats open on City Council this year, so this Democratic primary will have two winners.
-Each winner needs to earn more than 1/3 of the votes (33%) to be nominated.
+There are two seats open on City Council this year, so this Democratic primary had two winners.
+Each winner had to earn more than 1/3 of the votes (33.3%) to be nominated.

 How are ballots counted?